-WOW: Use torches to create different shapes and attempt to photograph them.
+WOW suggestion: Use torches to create different shapes and attempt to photograph them.
+Encourage children to ask questions about what they notice.

 LC1 Why do we need light?
 What is darkness?
 LC2 What happens when light is reflected off a mirror and other shiny surfaces?
 LC3 How are shadows formed?
 LC4 Why should we not look directly at the sun?
-LC5 Can you investigate what happens to shadows when the light source moves or the distance between the light source and the object changes?
-LC6 OR Can you investigate how your shadow changes length and direction throughout the day?
+LC5 Can you investigate what happens to shadows when the light source moves or the distance between the light source and the object changes? (children can be involved in developing question to investigate) LC6 OR Can you investigate how your shadow changes length and direction throughout the day?
 LC7 What did Ibn al-Shāțir build?
 Why was it useful?
 What did Hippolyte Marie-Davey invent why was it useful?
 LC8 Reflection- Can you make a sundial and explain how it works?
-Can you make a periscope and explain how it works?
+OR Can you make a periscope and explain how it works?

-NC Light. • Recognise that they need absence of light. d light in order to see things and that dark is the • Notice that light is reflec Recognise that light fron to protect their eyes. ted from surfaces. n the sun can be dangerous and that there are ways • Recognise that shadows are formed when the light from a light source is blocked by a solid object. • Find patterns in the way the size of shadows change. • then light reflects off a mirror or other reflective ng mirror games to help them to answer questions 5. • portant to protect their eyes from bright lights. find out how they are formed and what might cause • Work scientifically by: lo oking for patterns in what happens to shadows when r the distance between the light source and the Cross Curricular Links N laths Measurement length
+NC Light. • Recognise that they need light in order to see things and that dark is the absence of light. • Notice that light is reflect ted from surfaces. • Recognise that light from the sun can be dangerous and that there are ways to protect their eyes. • Recognise that shadows are formed when the light from a light source is blocked by a solid object. • Find patterns in the way the size of shadows change. • Explore what happens when light reflects off a mirror or other reflective surfaces, including playing mirror games to help them to answer questions about how light behaves. • Understand why it is important to protect their eyes from bright lights.
+Measure, shadows, and find out how they are formed and what might cause the shadows to change. • Work scientifically by: looking for patterns in what happens to shadows when the light source moves or the distance between the light source and the object changes Cross Curricular Links Ν Maths Measurement length